Archfx/duo-de/README.md

   <source media="(prefers-color-scheme: dark)" srcset="images/duo-light.svg" />
   <img align="left" src="images/duo-dark.svg" />
 </picture>
+The Surface Duo, Microsoft's dual-screen Android device, aimed to redefine mobile productivity by offering a unique form factor that combined the versatility of two screens with the familiarity of the Android operating system.
+Launched in September 2020, the device garnered attention for its innovative design but faced criticism for its high price, software bugs, and lack of 5G support.
+Despite a subsequent release of the Surface Duo 2 in October 2021, which addressed some of these issues with improved hardware and features, the devices struggled to gain significant market traction.
+Microsoft officially ceased updates and support for the Surface Duo line in early 2023, marking the end of its interest in the dual-screen smartphone market.
+However, with AOSP GSI and the help of the opensource community, it is time to give a second life to this awesome hardware.

 This is a GSI variant ROM build designed for Microsoft Surface Duo devices, offering a clean AOSP experience.
 This build combines gapps/vanila variants of the GSI ROM from [ponces](https://github.com/ponces/treble_aosp) with desktop mode enabled + various tweaks to make it nice and smooth with the help of [thain](https://github.com/thai-ng) tweaks.
 All credits go to respective developers.
 The latest version is stable and secure for daily usage.

 Before you proceed, please take a moment to read [this announcement](https://github.com/Archfx/duo-de/discussions/52) regarding this project.
 By using this ROM, you are agreeing to the [`DISCLAIMER`](#disclaimer).